 However, the version I own was originally a gift set that Paul Anthony gave me a few months ago.
 The box is stunning with a faux-wood design and motif representing a soldier’s tunic, which comes with a shaving cream and post-shave balm.

 As for value for money, know that Blenheim Bouquet is renowned for being very expensive.
 In-store, their flacons can cost well above $100 even for only 75ml.
-However, as much as 100ml can be found on Amazon for less than $70!
+For instance, on Amazon it’s over $160!
+Meanwhile, it’s cheaper on FragranceX at $140.

 Being a fragrance that’s quite fleeting, it makes for a rather expensive scent.
 Nevertheless, if you truly enjoy it and want a bit of history, it may be well worth the extra cost.